PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Before moving forward with the tutorial, please ensure the following prerequisites have been fulfilled.

 * Have an up and running NGFW Virtual Machine(VM)
-* A GitHub_ account with access permissions to edit repository content
+* A GitHub_ account with access permissions to edit repository content, please refer to "Insert link to getting started page here"
-* Docker_ desktop installed, active and running on your local machine
+* Docker_ desktop installed, active and running on your local machine, please refer to "Insert link to getting started page here"
 * Ability to access the NGFW device via GUI[1][2], SSH/CLI[3] and API
-* For users wishing to work through the command line have SLI_ set up and ready to go
+* For users wishing to work through the command line have SLI_ set up and ready to go, please refer to "Insert link to getting started page here"

   * SLI can be set up locally on your machine to run quick and efficient commands on your local CLI.
 SLI is a CLI interface used for interacting with Skillets.
 Please refer to and follow the steps in the linked SLI_ page to get started
-* For users wishing to work through the browser UI log into PanHandler_ and be able to import/run Skillets
+* For users wishing to work through the browser UI log into PanHandler_ and be able to import/run Skillets, please refer to "Insert link to getting started page here"

 It may also be useful to review the following topics before getting started: